lesommer/lesommer.github.io/publications.md

  1. Ajayi A. et al. On the modulation of kinetic energy transfers by internal gravity waves.
 In preparation for *Geophysical Research Letters*.
  1. Uchida T. et al. Is there a free lunch to the mesoscale eddy closure problem?
 The thickness-weighted average perspective.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Frezat H. et al. Physically constraining subgrid-scale scalar neural network models in filtered turbulence.
 In preparation for *Physics of Fluids*.
- 1. Le Guillou et al. Mapping wide-swath altimeter data with back-and-forth-nudging of quasi-geostropic dynamics.
-In preparation for "Remote Sensing".
  1. Lguensat et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Metref et al. Altimetric mapping with a MCMC sampler under dynamical constrain.
 In preparation for *Frontiers*.

 ## Submitted papers and papers in revision
+ 1. Le Guillou et al. Mapping wide-swath altimeter data with back-and-forth-nudging of quasi-geostropic dynamics.
+Submitted to the "Journal of Atmospheric and oceanic technology".
  1. Pietri A., X. Capet F. d'Ovidio, M. Levy, **J. Le Sommer**, J.M.
 Molines and H. Giordani.
 Skills and limitations of the omega equation: how effective is it to retrieve oceanic vertical circulation at meso and submesoscale ?
 Submitted to the *Journal of Physical Oceanography*.
  1. Zhen Y., P. Tandeo, S. Leroux, S. Metref, T. Penduff and **J. Le Sommer**.
 An adaptive optimal interpolation based on analog forecasting: application to SSH in the Gulf of Mexico.
 Submitted to the *Journal of Atmospheric and Oceanic Technology*, preprint available on EarthArXiv [https://eartharxiv.org/jp695](https://eartharxiv.org/jp695), under revision.
  1. Bricaud C., **J. Le Sommer**, G. Madec, C. Calone, C. Ethe, J. Chanut, J. Deshayes, O. Aumont, L. Bopp, M. Levy.
 Multigrid algorithm for passive tracer transport in NEMO ocean circulation model.
 Submitted to *Geophysical Model Development*, discussion paper available [here](https://www.geosci-model-dev-discuss.net/gmd-2019-341/).